 The hood and collar kick the heat up a notch, resting over the chin when fully zipped.
 The cuffs aren't super tight, and sometimes our testers noticed a draft, but loose sleeves add to the comfort.
-While the thickness of this jacket makes unsuitable for high octane pursuits, it has no problem keeping us warm on chilly evenings while hanging around with our favorite people.
+While the thickness of this jacket makes it unsuitable for high octane pursuits, it has no problem keeping us warm on chilly evenings while hanging around with our favorite people.

 "I feel like I'm being hugged by a bunch of koalas".
 "It's like I'm wearing a blanket all the time!".
 Our testers are vocal about their love of the Campshire and were weary to give it up.

 We can't attest what it actually feels like to be in the sweet embrace of a koala, but we get the sentiment.
 This fleece is comfortable.
-There is a large hand warmer pocket in the front and a kangaroo pocket with a Velcro closure.
+There is a large handwarmer pocket in the front and a kangaroo pocket with a Velcro closure.
 Everything you need in camp can fit into the front pouch; headlamps, gloves, beers, even an entire box of crackers disappears into the huge pocket.
 The elbow pads don't add to or detract from the comfort, but they look good.
-The quarter length zipper is backed by a generous flap, which we hardly noticed it against a t-shirt or even bare skin.
+The quarter-length zipper is backed by a generous flap, which we hardly noticed it against a t-shirt or even bare skin.
 The hood is oversized, swallowing our heads in a nest of warmth.
 We really can't overstate the comfort of this fleece.
 It's like the fleece jacket equivalent of a bathrobe; if warmth and comfort are your sole priorities, the Campshire is an obvious choice, a tester favorite, and our Top Pick for Comfort.

 The high pile fleece is thick and fluffy, and it doesn't breathe well.
 We'd say that if you're working up a sweat while wearing this fleece, you're just doing it wrong.

 The high pile fleece will keep the rain off until you can run inside your tent but don't expect to stay dry in the Campshire for more than a few minutes in heavy precip.
 Due to its thickness, this fleece takes a long time to dry out, so in a downpour, you'll quickly go from a "cuddly bear" to a "big wet dog" situation.
 Again, a hard-faced fleece or a better layering fleece that fits well under a shell is a much better option when precip is in the forecast.

 It doesn't belong on long, human-powered backcountry expeditions, but it's right at home when it's time to tell stories about long, human-powered backcountry expeditions at the bar or in front of the fire.

 The North Face Campshire is a style fleece and can't compete with the more technical fleeces in our review in terms of warmth-to-weight ratio or weather resistance.
 As far as comfort is concerned, this fleece is a champion.
 It's the kind of jacket that makes a great gift in the same way that a comfy flannel or a warm pair of slippers do.
 As fall weather rolls in, don't hesitate to treat yourself or someone you love.
 Pull on a Campshire Hoody and relax.
 The Campshire is good for chilling hard.
 If you're not, you will be as soon as you put one on.
 We found this piece is too heavy and bulky to carry around in the backcountry.
 Walking around town on chilly fall days, cool evening sessions at the boulders, or post-surfing breakfasts on the beach are all perfect times to don this fleece.

-— Matt Bento
+— Adam Paashaus & Matt Bento